 “Elle Stanger is a Racist” – Accountability Statement

-Since 2015, a small circle of folks has been harassing my followers and attempting to slander me with various false accusations: that I reported fellow (full service) sex workers to police, that I hired a known rapist to work an event for sexual assault survivors, that I misgender people as an act of violence, that I’m homophobic and transphobic.
+Since 2015, a small circle of folks have been harassing my followers and trying to hurt me and my family with various false accusations: that I report sex workers to police, that I hired a known rapist to work an event for sexual assault survivors, that I misgender people as an act of violence, that I’m homophobic and transphobic.

 Some of these folks are total strangers to me, but have a history of this false-allegation-making.
 Some of these folks are former co-sworkers and were upset when I noticed their bullying behavior toward others.
-I set boundaries regarding our interactions.
+I set boundaries regarding our interactions, and their reaction was to slander me.

 As someone who has always worked to protect sex workers and their identities, I knew that this attacks were invalid and have been horrified at their refusal to communicate to validate these accusations with proof, for the last five years.